tgfisher/reed_reviewer/README.md

 # reed_reviewer_app (v0.2.3)
-Oboe reed development tool.
-Records and provides feedback on the frequency power of reeds as they are made.
+Oboe reed development tracker.
+Records and stores the power spectrum of reeds as they are made.

 Under development with B. T. Fisher (oboe).